Chocolate Peppermint Scones Recipe

 - In a large bowl, combine the first six ingredients.
 Cut in butter until mixture resembles coarse crumbs.
 In a small bowl, whisk the yogurt, buttermilk, egg and extract; add to crumb mixture just until moistened.
 Stir in chocolate chips.

 - Turn onto a floured surface; knead 10 times.
 Divide dough in half; transfer each portion to a greased baking sheet.
 Pat into a 6-in. circle.
 Cut into six wedges, but do not separate.
-Sprinkle with sugar.
+Sprinkle with coarse sugar.

 - Bake at 400° for 18-20 minutes or until puffed and tops are cracked.
 Remove to wire racks; cool slightly.
 Drizzle with melted chocolate and sprinkle with peppermint candies.
 Serve warm.
 Yield: 1 dozen.